o-az/unplugin-caddy/README.md

 })
 ```

+<br></details>

-## Motivation
+### Motivation

-I use tailscale `funnel` whenever I need to expose a local service to the internet.
+From personal experience:

-However, it's only limited to 1 service at a time, so it's not suitable for monorepos with multiple services.
+tailscale `funnel` is great but limited to 1 service at a time,
+so it's not suitable for monorepos with multiple services.

-Alternatively, I could use `ngrok`, but the free tier is too limited and I don't need another subscription.
+`ngrok` used to be a good option but now requires a subscription for anything beyond the trivial use case.

 Another options creating certificates using `mkcert` with a tool like `vite-plugin-mkcert`.
-Having tried that for a few months, I found that it's too much of an ask to expect contributors
-to enter root passwords to install certificates.
+Having tried that for a few months, I found that it's too much of an ask to expect contributors to install certificates.

 Caddy seems like the perfect solution.